cefTRIAXone (Monograph)

 Treatment of AOM caused by Streptococcus pneumoniae, Haemophilus influenzae (including β-lactamase-producing strains), or Moraxella catarrhalis (including β-lactamase-producing strains).

-When anti-infectives indicated, AAP recommends high-dose amoxicillin or amoxicillin and clavulanate as drugs of choice for initial treatment of AOM; certain cephalosporins (cefdinir, cefpodoxime, cefuroxime, ceftriaxone) recommended as alternatives for initial treatment in penicillin-allergic patients without a history of severe and/or recent penicillin-allergic reactions.
+When anti-infectives indicated, American Academy of Pediatrics (AAP) recommends high-dose amoxicillin or amoxicillin and clavulanate as drugs of choice for initial treatment of AOM; certain cephalosporins (cefdinir, cefpodoxime, cefuroxime, ceftriaxone) are recommended as alternatives for initial treatment in penicillin-allergic patients.

 Has been effective for initial or repeat treatment of AOM; good choice when patient has persistent vomiting or cannot otherwise tolerate an oral regimen.